opensourcecatholic/opensourcecatholic.github.io/_posts/2020-10-07-bringing-the-word-of-God-to-your-desktop.md

 comments: true
 ---

-# Bringing the Word of God to the desktop and to websites

 There are a number of projects out there that publish Bible texts online.
 You can look up Bible verses, and even compare between versions.

 That's great for just consulting a Bible verse.
 But what if you want to quote a Bible verse in a document, or on a website?